s-taylor/time-walk/README.md

 ## What still needs doing

+* add getter methods (including default output type)
 * Allow setting a default output type
-* add getter methods (including default output type)
+* Test between from and to validations
 * finalise readme
 * publishing to npm